Kawaxte/TwentyTenLauncher/README.md

   </a>
 </p>

-This repository is a project intended for playing legacy versions of Minecraft that were released between June 2010 and January 2011.
+This repository contains an application playing legacy versions of Minecraft that were released between June 2010 and January 2011.
 It's called "TwentyTen" because that's the year the original _Minecraft_ Launcher first released to the public, and is based on a November 2010 build of that launcher.